hail-is/hail/dev-docs/hail-overview.md

   service is not currently used.

 * query: The query service implements the Hail Query service.

-* router: It is possible to spin up multiple copies of the Hail services inside K8s for development and testing, each set in a separate K8s namespace.
-Thus, requests undergo two levels of
-  indirection: gateway forwards requests to the router in the correct namespace, and the router forwards requests to the correct service.

 * scorecard: scorecard implements the developer status board found at https://scorecard.hail.is/.